 Aging Dogs Lose Their Senses

 Old dogs also can become deaf or hard of hearing and lose some or all of their vision.
+Just like people, they can develop cataracts.

 Even your Weimaraner dog’s wonderful sense of smell may fade.